-First of all please make sure you have read through all the information on the relevant pages and that you are certain that this is the Program for you and that you meet all the criteria.
-If you have any doubts about your eligibility or have any questions at all about the Program then contact us by email at partagedesfrais.costsharing@pc.gc.ca.
-We will respond within 2-3 business days and are also happy to phone you at a convenient time.
+Please make sure you have read through all the information on the relevant pages and that you are certain that this is the Program for you and that you meet all the criteria.
+If you have any doubts about your eligibility or have any questions about the Program contact us by email at partagedesfrais.costsharing@pc.gc.ca_or by phone at 1-866-377-1947.

-A. Is your site a National Historic Site of Canada?
+A. Has your site been formally recognized by the Government of Canada?

-A national historic site is any historic place specifically designated as such by the Minister responsible for Parks Canada on the advice of the Historic Sites and Monuments Board of Canada pursuant to the provisions of the Historic Sites and Monuments Act.
-To determine if your site is a national historic site, please consult the Canadian Register of Historic Places (www.historicplaces.ca).
-To confirm you have the right designation, the words "National Historic Site of Canada" should follow the name of your historic place on the listing in the register.
-For properties within larger national historic sites, such as a historic district, Parks Canada may need to prepare a Confirmation of Contributing Property and a Statement of Values.
+Formal recognition refers to designation by the Minister responsible for Parks Canada on the advice of the Historic Sites and Monuments Board of Canada pursuant to the provisions of the Historic Sites and Monuments Act, the Heritage Lighthouses Protection Act, and the Heritage Railway Stations Protection Act.
+To determine if your site is a federally recognized heritage place, please consult the Canadian Register of Historic Places (www.historicplaces.ca).
+For properties within larger sites, such as a historic district, Parks Canada may need to prepare a Confirmation of Contributing Property and a Statement of Values.
 Please contact the Program Office for more information and/or to discuss how to obtain a Statement of Values.